-After more than forty five years in journalism, John Humphrys remains one of the interviewers politicians most fear doing battle with.
-He has developed an enviable reputation as the journalist politicians fear to face and as the man with all the questions – and the answers – on ‘Britain’s toughest television quiz’.
+After more than forty-five years in journalism, John has developed the enviable reputation as the journalist politicians fear to face most.
+He is the man with all the questions – and answers – on ‘Britain’s toughest television quiz’.

 Born in Cardiff in 1943, John went to Cardiff High School.
 He left at 15 to work on local papers, including the Western Mail.

-John is of course synonymous with Radio 4’s “Today” programme where he regularly takes the nation’s politicians to task while the rest of the country are still having their breakfast.
+John was of course synonymous with Radio 4’s ‘Today’ programme where he regularly took the nation’s politicians to task while the rest of the country were still having their breakfast.

-Away from the TV and Radio studios John spent 10 years trying - and failing - to run an organic dairy farm, an experience that once led him to comment, "Taking on a Cabinet minister is as nothing to handling half a ton of kicking cow."
+Away from the TV and Radio studios John spent 10 years trying - and failing - to run an organic dairy farm, an experience that inspired comment, "Taking on a Cabinet minister is as nothing to handling three tons of kicking cow."

-So who better to grill quiz contestants as the new presenter of Mastermind when the series returned in 2003?
-Eleven years, and many thousands of questions later he’s now into his 12th series.
+So, who better to grill quiz contestants as the new presenter of Mastermind when the series returned in 2003? sixteen years, and many thousands of questions later, he’s now into his 17th series.